pyepics/pyepics/_sources/pv.rst.txt

    automatically monitored.
 Otherwise, the most recently received value will be sent immediately.

+   The *with_ctrlvars* option requests DBR_CTRL data, including control limits, precision, and so on, in addition to the value normally returned.
+This metadata will be available by accessing various attributes such as ``lower_ctrl_limit``.

    See :ref:`pv-automonitor-label` for more on monitoring PVs and :ref:`advanced-get-timeouts-label` for more details on what happens when a :func:`pv.get` times out.

+.. method:: get_with_metadata([, form=None, [count=None[, as_string=False[, as_numpy=True[, timeout=None[, use_monitor=True, [with_ctrlvars=False]]]]]]])

+   Returns a dictionary of the current value and associated metadata

+   :param form:  EPICS *data type* to request:  the 'native', or the 'ctrl' (Control) or 'time' variant.
+Defaults to the PV instance attribute ``form``.
+   :type form:  {'native', 'time', 'ctrl', None}
+   :param count:  maximum number of array elements to return
+   :type count:  integer or ``None``
+   :param as_string:  whether to return the string representation of the  value.
+   :type as_string: ``True``/``False``
+   :param as_numpy:  whether to try to return a numpy array where appropriate.
+   :type as_string: ``True``/``False``
+   :param timeout:  maximum time to wait for data before returning ``None``.
+   :type  timeout:  float or ``None``
+   :param use_monitor:  whether to rely on monitor callbacks or explicitly get value now.
+   :type use_monitor: ``True``/``False``

+   See ``PV.get``, above, for further notes on each of these parameters.

+   Each request to EPICS can optionally contain additional metadata associated with the value.
+While ``PV.get`` updates the PV instance with any metadata, ``get_with_metadata`` will return the requested metadata and value in a dictionary.

+   The exception is when the PV is set to auto-monitor and the `use_monitor` parameter here is set.
+This means that both the value and metadata will used the cached values instead of making a new request.
+Because of this, the metadata and value returned here will be a full dictionary of all known metadata for the PV instance.

 .. method:: put(value[, wait=False[, timeout=30.0[, use_complete=False[, callback=None[, callback_data=None]]]]])